sillsdev/codesign/README.md

 ```yaml
 use-test-certificate: true
 ```
 Tells the signing service to use our Public Trust Test certificate, instead of the production certificate.
-This certificate is guarenteed not validate.
+This certificate is guaranteed not to validate.
 Defaults to 'false'.

 ## Troubleshooting